Reviews You Can Rely On

 Need a dash cam for some extra peace of mind?
 We bought 10 of the best dash cams and took them on the road for more than 500 miles of driving.
 After reviewing the footage, installing and uninstalling each model in various cars, and tinkering with every available setting and feature, we've found the best camera for every purpose.
 Maybe you want evidence to ensure a minor driving incident doesn't turn into an extended legal battle, or you're a rideshare driver needing to record inside and outside of your car.
 Or perhaps you simply want to capture your sunset cruises — we'll help you find the perfect dashboard companion.

-To further assist you on your quest, we also offer an additional buyer's guide to finding the right dash cam for you and your car.
-From convenience to maintenance, we understand the value of reliable auto accessories, which is why we have tested everything from the top car chargers, top car phone mounts, and best radar detectors to our favorite tire pressure gauges and the best jump starters you need to deal with car troubles.
-Or, if you'd like to monitor your home in addition to your car, take a look at our review of the best security cameras as well.
+From convenience to maintenance, we understand the value of reliable auto accessories, which is why we have tested everything from car phone mounts to radar detectors and jump starters.
+If you want to monitor your home in addition to your car, take a look at our security camera review, too.

 Top 10 Dash Cams - Test Results